 However, Grey Crowned Cranes and their nests can easily be seen from the air.
 They are large birds with conspicuous white markings on their wings, making aerial observation quite easy.
 Exact data was not available for the optimal breeding time around Chrissiesmeer but it was agreed that December should be the peak breeding month for these cranes.

-The flight focused on the lakes and pans surrounding Chrissiesmeer, passing the western side of Warburton and stretching to the western and south-western parts of Lothair.
+Regions to be covered The flight focused on the lakes and pans surrounding Chrissiesmeer, passing the western side of Warburton and stretching to the western and south-western parts of Lothair.
 We tried to cover as many wetlands and pans as possible where we expected to find Grey Crowned Cranes.
 The route, as measured in ArcGIS 9.2, was just over 200 km in length.

-The primary objective of the flight was to locate as many Grey Crowned Crane nest sites as possible.
+Objectives of the flight The primary objective of the flight was to locate as many Grey Crowned Crane nest sites as possible.
 Secondly, we wanted to check whether we could find any Grey Crowned Crane summer flocks, also known as floater flocks.
 Finally, there were also two historic Wattled Crane breeding sites on the planned flight route in the Lothair/Warburton area, for which we hoped to determine current habitat use.

 I met Michael Beukman at 07h00 on 17th December 2008 at the Ermelo airfield, and it took us three hours to complete the route in his microlight.